ahmed451/EyeTribeDemo/README.md

 ============

 ##Eye Tribe web demo
-The objective of this demo to build a simple html page to display the eye movements on the page.
+The objective of this demo is to build a simple html page to display the eye movements on the page.
 ##Requirements:
 1. Eye Tribe device.
 Connect and activate your EyeTribe device -<a href="https://s3.eu-central-1.amazonaws.com/theeyetribe.com/theeyetribe.com/dev/start/index.html">More</a>